 Evaporative coolers, also called swamp coolers, combine the natural cooling properties of water with a steady breeze to lower indoor temperatures.
 They can be used as the sole cooling system or to complement existing air conditioning systems.
-Evaporative coolers add humidity and A/C units remove it.
-They should never be used at the same time.
+Evaporative coolers add humidity and A/C units remove humidity.
+The two appliances should never be used at the same time.
 This guide will help you choose the best evaporative coolers for your needs.

 What is an Evaporative Cooler?